ghc/ghc/README.md

     ```bash
     shake-build/build.bat --configure=--enable-tarballs-autodownload
     ```
-If you are interested in building in a Cabal sandbox, have a look at `shake-build/build.cabal.sh`.
+If you are interested in building in a Cabal sandbox or using Stack, have a look at `shake-build/build.cabal.sh` and `shake-build/build.stack.sh` scripts.

 Using the build system
 ----------------------